jwdink/ETML/README.md

 * **Image** : An image or directory of images
 * **Video** : A video or directory of videos (requires GStreamer).
 * **Slideshow** : Identical to image, except images are advanced using arrow keys, and you can go backwards to previous images.
 Useful for presenting instructions to experiment.
 * **Custom** : A custom script you wrote yourself.
 Will simply call 'custom_function' on trials with this stim_type.
-See 'Custom Trials' section belwo.
+See 'Custom Trials' section below.

+ETML knows how to interpret any of the following optional columns (for images and videos):

+* **DimX, DimY** : What dimensions in pixels do you want the stim to have?
+Default is original dimensions
+* **StimCenterX, StimCenterY** : What position on the screen do you want the stim to be?
+(E.g., 400,400 puts the center of the 400 pixels below the top of the screen, and 400 pixels rightwards of the left-side of the screen).
+Default is centered.
+* **FlipX, FlipY** : Mirror the stim?
+Default no.

 ### Trial / Stimuli Duration